 Narrower than affinity audiences, you can create your own custom audience by using keywords.
 If you own a running shoe shop, instead of choosing "sports fans" as an affinity audience, you can type in words like "marathon training", "beginner runners", and "running tips".
 Your advert could then show up to people who are visiting websites that contain these keywords.
 You can also add specific URLs that runners might visit, like running.com or runnersworld.com, as a way of targeting sites where you would like your ad to possibly show up.

-This targets customers who are actively looking at products or services similar to yours.
+This finds customers who are actively looking at products or services similar to yours.
 They may have running shoes in their shopping basket on a website or are looking at particular running shoes on different sites, triggering your ad to show up.
-To add this AdWords audience targeting to your campaign:
+To add this AdWords audience reach to your campaign:

 - You’ve already created your "Display Network Only" campaign, as explained above